Saigon International University

-The Saigon International University (SIU) is Vietnam's first international private university located in Ho Chi Minh City.
-SIU is a member of The Group of Asian International Education - an educational and scientific research group in Vietnam.
+Saigon International University (SIU) is Vietnam's first international private university located in Ho Chi Minh City.
+SIU is a member of the Group of Asian International Education, an educational and scientific research group in Vietnam.

+It is an international university in Vietnam offering undergraduate and graduate programs for both Vietnamese and international students.
+The university provides instruction in both English and Vietnamese, following the academic standards of American university programs.

 History

-In 2006, the founding members of SIU submitted a project of establishing an international private university in Ho Chi Minh City to Ho Chi Minh City Department of Education and Training, Ho Chi Minh City People's Committee, The Ministry of Education and Training of VietNam and the Prime Minister’s office.
+In 2006, the founding members of SIU submitted a project of establishing an international private university in Ho Chi Minh City to Ho Chi Minh City Department of Education and Training, Ho Chi Minh City People's Committee, the Ministry of Education and Training of Vietnam and the Prime Minister’s office.

 On September 24, 2007, the Prime Minister signed a decision on the establishment of SIU, offering bachelor and diploma programs in the fields of economics, technical science and language.

 Academic profile

 SIU offers bachelor, diploma and diploma to bachelor programs in the fields of economics, technical science and language.